Apr 14, 2016

 Claiming Your ACSTO Donation

-We created the following video to show you the basics of how our receipts, and the ADOR's tax forms work.
+We created the following video (using 2015 tax forms) to show you the basics of how our receipts, and the ADOR's tax forms work.
 Our video will help make claiming your credit less confusing!
-After watching the video, if you still have questions, continue to read on, or give us a call at our office!
+After watching the video, if you still have questions, continue to read on, or give us a call.

 Determining Your Credit